-The bike park is open to all ages and all skill levels.
+The bike park is open after the spring thaw until late fall to all ages and all skill levels.

 Proper safety gear is recommended.
 Adult supervision of children is recommended.
 If the trail is wet or muddy, wait until it is dry to ride.